Orthogonal polynomials and diffusion operators: The bounded -dimensional models

 Ellipticity condition also imposes $a>-1$, $b>-1$.
-When $a,b\neq 0$, the determinant $\Delta$ writes $(1-X^2-Y^2)P_2(X,Y)$, where $P_2$ has degree $2$ and is irreducible (and is constant whenever $a=b=0$).
-Comparing Proposition~\ref{prop.measure} and formula~\eqref{eq.rho.1} with the value of the determinant, it is easily seen that the only admissible measures have density
+When $a,b\neq 0$, the determinant of $G_{a,b,c}$ writes $(1-X^2-Y^2)P_2(X,Y)$, where $P_2$ has degree $2$ and is irreducible (and is constant whenever $a=b=0$).
+Comparing Proposition~\ref{prop.measure} and formula~\eqref{eq.rho.1} with the value of the determinant, it is easily seen (see Remark~\ref{rmq.compute.rho}) that the only admissible measures have density

-This remains the case even when $ab=0$, although in this case $P_2$ is real reducible.
-In complex notations, with $Z= X+iY$, the operator associated with $c=1$ and measure with density $C(1-X^2-Y^2)^p$ may be described from
+This remains the case even when $ab=0$ (or $c=0$), although in these cases $P_2$ is real reducible (resp. $P_2=1-X^2-Y^2$).
+In complex notation, with $Z= X+iY$, the operator associated with $c=1$ and measure with density $C(1-X^2-Y^2)^{p-1}$ may be described from

 with of course the conjugate values for $\LL_{p,a,b,1}(\bar Z)$ and $\Ga_{a,b,1}(\bar Z, \bar Z)$.